NewfundametalsDAO/FrankenDAO/README.md

 ## Description

 FrankenDAO is the staking and governance component of the FrankenPunks ecosystem.
+The DAO will have full control over the FrankenPunks treasury.

 DAO members are those who stake their FrankenPunks or FrankenMonsters and (optionally) delegate their votes.
 Committing to a stake period earns members more voting power.
 DAO members then have the ability to create and vote on proposals.